meatball133/crystal/concepts/bools/about.md

 In crystal so is what is in brackets evaluated first.
 After brackets has been evaluated so are booleans evaluated from left to right.
-First it will evaluate the boolean after the first AND operation which will make it look like: `false && false || true`.
+In the example below so will first _and_ operation be evaluated which will evaluate to: `false && false || true`.
-Then the second AND operation which makes it look like: `false || true`, which results in `true`.
+Then the second _and_ operation which makes it look like: `false || true`, which results in `true`.
 In the second example it will first evaluate what is in the brackets, after the evaluation it will look like: `true && false && true`.
-In a situation where there is only AND operation so does all bools has to be true to make the result be true, since one is false so will the result be false.
+In a situation where there is only _and_ operation so does all bools has to be true to make the result be true, since one is false so will the result be false.

 ```crystal
 true && false && false || true